Welthungerhilfe/ChildGrowthMonitor/README.md

 Lastly, the informed consent with the caregivers signature is scanned to document compliance.

 The scanning process is broken down into three parts for each standing and lying children.
 We evaluate scanning results to find the best way of scanning to gather necessary data.
-Children are wearing underwear.
+Children wear underwears while getting scanned.

-### front scan
+### Front scan

 The child is scanned from the front.

-### Scan from back
+### Back Scan

 The child is scanned from the back.

-### Side Scan - Right and Left
+### Side Scans - Right and Left

 The child is scanned from the side left and side right.